bwvdnbro/bwvdnbro.github.io/_posts/2019-01-18-space-filling-curves.markdown

 For the Hilbert curve, things are a bit more complicated.
-The level 1 squares also contain a copy of the level 1 curve, but unlike for the Morton curve, this copy is rotated, so that the endpoint of each level 1 square matches the startpoint of the next square along the level 1 ordering.
-By doing this, we guarantee that the level 2 curve still satisfies the property that the distance between succesive points is always the same.
+The level 1 squares also contain a copy of the level 1 curve, but unlike for the Morton curve, this copy is rotated, so that the endpoint of each level 1 square matches the starting point of the next square along the level 1 ordering.
+By doing this, we guarantee that the level 2 curve still satisfies the property that the distance between successive points is always the same.
 Notice that the rotations for the different squares are different and depend on the position of that square along the level 1 curve.